-In response to CDC guidelines and recommendations for COVID-19, Rumsey will be postponing all in-person training and events until further notice.
+Rumsey continues to monitor CDC guidelines and recommendations for COVID-19, and will be holding in-person training classes when possible based on current local guidelines.
 If you have questions, please contact your Rumsey Sales Rep.

 Ethernet on the plant floor was introduced as a simple, scalable, and convenient way to add devices to a network.
 The result was better connectivity between devices as well as to corporate business networks to assist with business intelligence.
 However, the scale to which networks have grown was never anticipated, and the rules to support a completely connected Ethernet network have rarely – if ever been examined.